-Emergency Dentist Albuquerque, NM
+Emergency Dentist — Albuquerque, NM

 Broken Tooth?
 Oral Pain?
 We’re Here to Help

 Dental emergencies never seem to come at a time that is convenient for patients and families.
-If you or a loved one is struggling with alarming dental trauma, Dr. Boehmer welcomes your call here in Albuquerque, NM.
+If you or a loved one is struggling with alarming dental trauma, Dr. Boehmer welcomes your call our office here in Albuquerque, NM.
 She strives to accommodate urgent situations as soon as possible – you will never have to worry about being made to wait in vain for days or weeks at a time.
 Our team members can also provide first-aid guidance over the phone as needed if you’re unable to reach our practice for some time.
 Contact us today !

 Have you fractured, dislodged, or even knocked out a natural tooth?
+Are you experiencing a great deal of pain or sensitivity in a specific area of the mouth?
 These frightening accidents can happen in the blink of an eye, and often when patients and families are least expecting them.
 As a first step, please do your best to remain calm.
-Then, pick up the phone and contact our Albuquerque practice for further guidance.
-Several high-quality restorative solutions are available at our practice, but we will start by eliminating the discomfort and stabilizing your condition so that you can return to your regular routine as soon as possible.
+Then, follow these easy steps to get your dental emergency under control:

 Unparalleled Experience & Qualifications